|Length:||28' 10"||8.79 M|

 |Empty Weight:||3375.00 lbs||1530.00 Kg|

 |Cruise Speed:||140.00 mph||225.00 Km/H||121.62 Kt|

-The museum's BT-13A, s/n 41-21487, was manufactured by Vultee Aviation, Downey, CA, and received by the USAAF on 28 Jun 1941.
-It was assigned to the Pilot School (Basic) at Cochran AAF, Macon GA.
-It was wrecked on 3 May 1943 and disposed as surplus on 25 Sep 1943 with 1553 airframe hours.
-The museum received the aircraft in October, 1980.
-(Note: we had identified our aircraft in the past as s/n 41-1306).
+The museum's BT-13A, s/n 41-21487, was manufactured by Vultee Aircraft Inc., Downey, CA, and received by the USAAF on June 8, 1941.
+It was assigned to the Basic Pilot School at Cochran AAF, Macon GA.
+Wrecked on May 3, 1943 the aircraft was disposed as surplus on September 25, 1943 with 1553 airframe hours.
+The museum received the aircraft in October 1980.
 This aircraft is on loan from the USAF.

 Engine: 450-hp Pratt & Whitney R-985-AN-1 Wasp-junior radial